 Cartoon Classroom Now On Facebook

 Cartoon Classroom now has a page on Facebook.
-Visit and like us if you're on Facebook, as well.
-You can post your views, give us your feedback on this site, and suggest improvements.
-You can also use it to tell us about anything going on in your area that we've yet to feature here in our pages - anything that's relevant to the study of cartooning and sequential art in the UK and Ireland, and of use to visitors to our site.
-Exhibitions, art courses you've discovered, new museums opening, good instructional videos you can tell us about.
-And tell all your Facebook friends about our page and this site if you feel it can help them, or if they can help it by spreading the word about us! www.facebook.com/pages/Cartoon-Classroom/208823042468729
+Visit and like us!
+You can post your views and give us your feedback.
+You can also use it to tell us about anything going on in your area that we've yet to feature here in our pages - anything about the study of cartooning and sequential art in the UK and Ireland - exhibitions, art courses you've discovered, new museums opening, good instructional videos you can tell us about.
+And tell all your Facebook friends about our page and this site if you feel it can help them, or if they can help us by spreading the word!